pranitastudent/Exam-Dashboard/README.md

 [Deployed Website](https://pranitastudent.github.io/Milestone-Second/)

 # Data Dashboard- Examination Performance - Second Milestone Project
-The aim of the 'Interactive Frontend Development' end of module project was to create a interactive data dashboard on a dataset of choice using D3/dc and crossfilter libraries.
+The aim of the 'Interactive Frontend Development' end of module project was to create an interactive data dashboard on a dataset of choice using D3/dc and crossfilter libraries.
 The website should reflect all of the skills gained in; HTML,CSS, JavaScript/JQuery and use of D3,dc and crossfilter libraries.
 The website is a showcase of a fictious dataset examining student exam performance based on; gender, ethnic race, parental level of education, test preparation and scores in ; Maths, Reading and Writing.

 The website is an interactive data dashboard which incorporates the following fields; gender, parental education, ethnic race, maths, reading and writing scores.
 The dataset dashboard will use interactive graphs to show the relationship between these fields in order for the user to extrapolate data.